 Is rice a TCS food?

-Rice is considered a TCS food because it has a neutral pH and high water activity, making it an ideal environment for bacterial growth if it's not properly cooked, held, or cooled.
+Yes, rice is considered a TCS food.
+It has a neutral pH and high water activity, which creates an ideal environment for bacterial growth if you do not properly cook, hold, or cool it.

 Is uncooked pasta a TCS food?

-Uncooked pasta is not considered a TCS food because it does not contain any harmful bacteria that can cause foodborne illness.
-However, once cooked, pasta becomes a TCS food.
+No, uncooked pasta is not considered a TCS food because it does not contain harmful bacteria that can cause foodborne illness.
+However, pasta becomes a TCS food once you cook it.

 What is the ready-to-eat TCS food hold time?

 The maximum hold time for ready-to-eat TCS foods is four hours.
-After four hours, the food must be discarded to prevent the growth of harmful bacteria.
+You must discard the food after four hours to prevent the growth of harmful bacteria.

 What is the correct temperature for receiving cold TCS food?

 The correct temperature for receiving cold TCS food is 41°F or lower.
-This temperature will help prevent the growth of harmful bacteria that can cause foodborne illness.
-When receiving cold TCS food, it's important to check the temperature immediately upon delivery and reject any food that is above the appropriate temperature.
+Maintaining this temperature helps prevent the growth of harmful bacteria that cause foodborne illness.
+You should always check the temperature immediately upon delivery and reject any food that registers above the appropriate limit.

 Does bread require time and temperature control?

 It depends on the type of bread.
 Pre-packaged bread that is shelf-stable does not require time and temperature control.
-However, freshly baked bread, which is typically served warm, should be held at a temperature of 135°F or higher.
+However, freshly baked bread, which restaurants typically serve warm, should be held at a temperature of 135°F or higher.

 Are sprouts a TCS food?

-Sprouts are considered a TCS food because they have a high risk of contamination and can harbor harmful bacteria.
+Yes, sprouts are considered a TCS food.
+They carry a high risk of contamination and can harbor harmful bacteria.
 In fact, sprouts have been associated with multiple foodborne illness outbreaks.

 It is essential for food handlers, servers, and managers to understand which foods are TCS foods.
 Applying food safety best practices, including proper storage and cooking procedures, can help you prevent contamination and protect your customers from the dangers of a foodborne illness.